 Market Risk.
-The market value of a security may decline due to general market conditions that are not specifically related to a particular company, such as real or perceived adverse economic conditions, changes in the outlook for corporate earnings, changes in interest or currency rates or adverse investor sentiment generally.
+The market value of a security may decline due to general market conditions that are not specifically related to a particular company, such as real or perceived adverse economic conditions, changes in the outlook for corporate earnings, changes in interest or currency rates or adverse investor sentiment generally, national or international political events, natural disasters, and the spread of infectious illness or other public health issue.
 A security's market value also may decline because of factors that affect a particular industry or industries, such as labor shortages or increased production costs and competitive conditions within an industry.

 Industry Specific Risks.
 The Portfolio invests primarily in companies engaged in the energy infrastructure sector.
 Such companies are subject to risks specific to the industry they serve including, but not limited to, the following: